Affiliated Scholars: CUNY

 Dr. Jill Rosenthal is an Assistant Professor in the department of History at Hunter College, CUNY.
 Her research examines the history of migration, identity, violence, and international aid in the African Great Lakes region—with a specific focus on the legacy of colonial borders and illicit migration (often termed “refugee” flows).
 Her book manuscript, From Migrants to Refugees: Humanitarian Aid, Nationalism, and Rwandan Refugees in Ngara District, Tanzania, argue that transnational aid to Rwandan refugees unfolded as part of a broader project of nation state formation and regulation–one which deeply affected regional narratives of community and belonging.
 Her research and teaching focus on violent processes of identity construction during and following the colonial time period.
 She is particularly interested in analyzing the etiology of mass violence across different time periods and geographical spaces.

-Frances S. Patai Postdoctoral Fellow in Holocaust, Genocide, and Human Rights Studies at the Department of Interdisciplinary Arts and Sciences of The City College of New York (CCNY)
+Assistant Professor, Political Science and Human Rights, Department of Interdisciplinary Arts and Sciences at The City College of New York (CCNY)

 Areas: Armed Conflict; Transnational Radicalism; Migration; Diaspora Politics; Human Rights; Transitional Justice; International Peace and Security; Global Governance

-Danielle A. Zach is Frances S. Patai Postdoctoral Fellow in Holocaust, Genocide, and Human Rights Studies in the Department of Interdisciplinary Arts and Sciences.
+Danielle A. Zach is Assistant Professor of Political Science and Human Rights at The City College of New York’s Division of Interdisciplinary Studies at the Center for Worker Education.
 Her courses encompass such themes as armed conflict, mass atrocity crimes, and forced migration.
 She is the host of the podcast Rights Talk at CCNY Downtown, co-organizer of CCNY’s Human Rights Forum, and chair of CCNY’s Critical Perspectives on Human Rights Conference.
 For more than a decade, Dr. Zach was a Research Fellow at The CUNY Graduate Center’s Ralph Bunche Institute for International Studies, where she worked on issues pertaining to the United Nations, especially concerning international peace and security.
 She was previously Assistant Professor at the Political Science Department of Adelphi University, and Visiting Scholar of Irish Studies at NYU.